 I shifted my feet in the water, curling my toes as the cold washed over them.
 It felt good, and even though this strange boy had surprised me initially, I was actually thankful for his company.

 "Sorry if I'm boring," I said.
 "I'm not usually this serious.
 Or maybe I am.
 I don't really know."
 As the words escaped my throat I heard him laugh once more, and a sound more beautiful than bells filled the night air.
 I hadn't noticed it at first but there was something about his voice that reminded me of music.

 "I like you!
 You remind me of a friend of mine.
 How old are you?"

-"A few years older, myself.
-I'm still in high school though.
+"A few years older myself, but I'm still in high school too.
 In fact, I would normally be there now.
-I only returned because my grandfather decided to come to dinner tonight.
+I only returned because my grandfather decided to come to have a family dinner tonight.
 He's a bit of an old grouch, you see.
 Very traditional.
 That's why I came out here.
 I'd much rather read on the dock tonight than listen to him complain about how I'm not fulfilling the role he wants me to.
 It sounds like such a classic story, doesn't it?
 I guess I fit a few clichés."

 My heart jumped a bit.
 Somehow, I knew the answer to the next question I asked.